Ugrashravas/paniniprotocol/docs/methodology-flaws.md

 [⬅️ Back to Overview](index.md)

-# What is wrong with Yajnadevam's method?
+# How to fail at Philology: What is wrong with Yajnadevam's method?

 As we've seen, all this gymnastics regarding the decipherment supposedly boils down to this mysterious number called "unicity distance".
 Let us try to understand, in simple yet precise terms, what this actually is, and how relevant it is to Yajnadevam's claim to correctness.
 This explanation is essentially a rephrasing of the content available [here](https://cacr.uwaterloo.ca/hac/about/chap7.pdf) and [here](https://www.andrew.cmu.edu/course/18-330/2025s/reading/shannon1949.pdf), more tailored to our present context and geared at a more general audience.
 We aim to provide a clear and mathematical treatment laying bare all the holes in his method, yet without assuming much of a mathematical background for the reader.